AdobeDocs/campaign-standard.fr-FR/help/sending/using/design-and-personalize.md

 * Minimiser votre code

-Veillez à tester toutes les modifications avant l&#39;envoi final.
+Veillez à tester toutes les modifications avant l’envoi final.

 Dans Adobe Campaign, la taille maximale par défaut d&#39;un e-mail est définie sur **100 Mo**. <!--This limit enables to prevent any error that could indefinitely increase the size of an email, which can lead to a system crash.-->